abinavseelan/js-for-newbies-2/1-RECAP.md

 Session 1 of *JS for Newbies* was taken by [Ashish Singh](https://github.com/ashish1729) on 7th January, 2018.
 The entire webinar has been recorded and can be [found here](https://www.youtube.com/watch?v=aljqhsGXgkk)!
 The talk has a companion repository as well, which can be found [here](https://github.com/ashish1729/jsForNewbies-talk-1).
 I strongly urge you to go through the content there as well if you haven't already. 😄

+I'll be doing a quick recap of the topics since some of the topics covered in that Session are extremely important to the second Session.

 ## What is Javascript?

 Javascript is a programming language built for the web.
 It was initially designed for providing interactivity to static HTML-CSS websites.
 But over the course of its existence, Javascript has matured into a versatile programming language that has use-cases far beyond the interactivity that it was first designed for!